-Creation of the major ambulatory surgery encounter universe requires a method for estimating the volume of encounters containing major ambulatory surgeries for hospitals outside the NASS sampling frame.
-This estimation was accomplished by building a predictive model for encounters using data for the 2,958 hospitals in the NASS sampling frame.
+Creation of the in-scope ambulatory surgery encounter universe requires a method for estimating the volume of encounters containing in-scope ambulatory surgeries for hospitals outside the NASS sampling frame.
+This estimation was accomplished by building a predictive model for encounters using data from hospitals in the NASS sampling frame.

-The hospital-specific number of encounters containing at least one in-scope major ambulatory surgery was the outcome variable in the model.
-A model predicting the number of major ambulatory surgery encounters per hospital was developed using the NASS sampling frame hospitals.
+The hospital-specific number of encounters containing at least one in-scope ambulatory surgery was the outcome variable in the model.
+A model predicting the number of in-scope ambulatory surgery encounters per hospital was developed using the NASS sampling frame hospitals.
 Predictor variables used in the model are reported in Table 2.